Police-Data-Accessibility-Project/data-sources-app/README.md

 # data-sources-app

-An API and UI for searching, using, and maintaining Data Sources.
+An API for searching, using, and maintaining Data Sources.

 #### Live app: https://data-sources.pdap.io/ deployed from `main`
 #### Dev app:https://data-sources.pdap.dev/ deployed from `dev`